-We conduct most of our U.S. business through Elbit Systems of America, LLC (Elbit Systems of America), a whollyowned Delaware limited liability company, and its major wholly-owned subsidiaries including: EFW Inc. (EFW), Kollsman, Inc. (Kollsman), KMC Systems, Inc. (KMC), International Enterprises, LLC (IEI), M7 Aerospace LLC (M7) and Real-Time Laboratories, LLC (RTL).
-Elbit Systems of America provides products and systems solutions focusing on U.S. military, commercial aviation, homeland security and medical instrumentation customers.
-Elbit Systems of America is organized along a number of main business lines operating out of several primary operational facilities.
-The major business lines include Airborne Solutions, Sensors and Fire Control Solutions, Sustainment and Support Solutions, Commercial Aviation - Kollsman and Medical Instruments - KMC Systems.
-Elbit Systems of America's main operation centers include its facilities in Fort Worth, Texas; San Antonio, Texas; Merrimack, New Hampshire; Talladega, Alabama; and Boca Raton, Florida.
-Elbit Systems of America also owns 50% of Rockwell Collins ESA Vision Systems LLC and Vision Systems International LLC, which are U.S. companies jointlyowned with Rockwell Collins Inc. and which are engaged in the area of helmet mounted display systems for fixed-wing military and para-military aircraft.
+Elbit Systems of America, LLC (Elbit Systems of America), a Delaware limited liability company, and its subsidiaries provide products and systems solutions focusing on U.S. military, homeland security, medical instrumentation and commercial aviation customers.
+Elbit Systems of America and its subsidiaries have operational facilities in Fort Worth, Texas, San Antonio, Texas, Merrimack, New Hampshire, Talladega, Alabama and Boca Raton, Florida.
+Elbit Systems of America also has a 50% interest in a joint venture with Rockwell Collins Inc., which is engaged in the area of helmet mounted display systems for fixed-wing military and paramilitary aircraft.

 Elbit Systems of America acts as a contractor for U.S. Foreign Military Financing (FMF) and Foreign Military Sales (FMS) programs.
 (See below "Governmental Regulations - Foreign Military Financing.")
 Each of Elbit Systems of America's major operational facilities has engineering and manufacturing capabilities.
-Elbit Systems of America's facilities in Alabama and

-Texas have significant maintenance and repair capabilities.
+Elbit Systems of America's facilities in Alabama and Texas have significant maintenance and repair capabilities.
 (See below "Manufacturing" and "Customer Satisfaction and Quality Assurance.")

 Elbit Systems of America, Elbit Systems and intermediate Delaware holding company subsidiaries are parties to a Special Security Agreement (SSA) with the DoD.
 The SSA provides the framework for controls and procedures to protect classified information, controlled unclassified information and export controlled data.
-The SSA allows the Elbit Systems of America companies to participate in classified U.S. government programs even though, due to their ownership by Elbit Systems, the Elbit Systems of America companies are considered under the control of a non-U.S. interest.
+The SSA allows the Elbit Systems of America companies to participate in classified U.S. government programs even though, due to their ownership by Elbit Systems, the Elbit Systems of America companies are considered to be under the control of a non-U.S. interest.
 Under the SSA, a Government Security Committee of Elbit Systems of America's board of directors was permanently established to supervise and monitor compliance with Elbit Systems of America's export control and national security requirements.
 The SSA also requires Elbit Systems of America's board of directors to include outside directors who have no other affiliation with the Company.
 Elbit Systems of America's board of directors also includes an officer of Elbit Systems of America and up to two inside directors, who have other affiliations with the Company.
 The SSA requires outside directors and officers of the Elbit Systems of America companies who are directors, and certain other senior officers, to be U.S. resident citizens and eligible for DoD personal security clearances.